o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 13. When the ingress and egress headers differ (for example, at a tunnel endpoint), the discard class attribution MUST relate to the outer header at the point of discard.
 14. Traffic to the device control plane (to-CPU) has its own class.
 However, traffic from the device control plane (from-CPU) MUST be accounted for in the same way as other egress traffic.
 15. Implementations MAY support a subset of the defined features based on device capabilities and operational requirements.
 Which features an implementation supports is discoverable from the device itself: support for each feature is advertised via the YANG library {{?RFC8525}}.
-16. Where an implementation supports a feature but does not populate every counter within it, the implementation SHOULD document which counters are populated.
+16. Where an implementation supports a feature but does not populate every counter within it, the implementation SHOULD expose which counters are populated.
+It may do so in documentation or via programatic means (e.g., local help command).

 ## Usage Examples {#examples}